 In the event of a situation that requires this course to pivot to online content delivery, all remaining course content will be delivered entirely online, either synchronously (i.e., at the times indicated in the timetable) or asynchronously (e.g., posted on Brightspace for students to view at their convenience).
 The grading scheme will not change.
-Any remaining assessments will also be conducted online as determined by the course instructor
+Any remaining assessments will also be conducted online as determined by the course instructor the chat function, is unacceptable.

-Note that disruptive behaviour of any type during online classes, including inappropriate use of the chat function, is unacceptable.
 Students found guilty of Zoom-bombing a class or of other serious online offenses may be subject to disciplinary measures under the Code of Student Conduct.